 The western quadrant of Greensboro grew quickly in the late nineteenth century.
 Residential and commercial growth followed jobs spurred by prime industrial sites adjacent to the North Carolina Railroad and thoroughfares with access to Jamestown and High Point.
-In 1893, the state established the State Normal and Industrial School (today UNCG) in the area, representing a massive civic investment in public higher education and additional jobs.
+In 1893, the state established the State Normal and Industrial School (today UNCG) in the area, representing a substantial civic investment in public higher education and additional jobs.

-Initially, Greensboro’s West End (College Hill) witnessed an initial boom in construction in the 1890s.
+Greensboro’s West End (College Hill) witnessed an initial boom in construction in the 1890s.
 Located further to the west was the mill village of Pomona, named by entrepreneur J. Van Lindley in 1874 for the Roman goddess of fruitful abundance.
 This settlement grew around Lindley’s Pomona Hill Nursery, but later diversified with new industries such as Pomona Terra Cotta Company (1886), the Hunter Manufacturing Company (1897), and the Pomona Cotton Mill (1905).
 Pomona grew to become a thriving industrial suburb of Greensboro.

 Greensboro and Pomona were linked by a streetcar operated by the Greensboro Electric System in 1902.
 The electric streetcar network included a site on Spring Garden Street as its westernmost terminus, and the trolley enjoyed an instant customer base of leisurists who sought amusement at Lindley Park, a new resort park composed of wholesome attractions.
 The amusement park was named in honor of Pomona patron J. Van Lindley, and was constructed on 22 acres of land atop a hill in the 2800 block of Masonic Drive.
 The property was donated by Lindley to the Greensboro Electric Company on a 15-year term conditional that the land remain used as park space.
 Initially, the park featured a vaudeville stage and a dance pavilion that was open until 1am!
-Later, the park expanded to include a shooting gallery, a summer theatre seating 1,000, a refreshment stand, bowling alleys, soda fountains, and a lake.
+Later, the park expanded to include a shooting gallery, a summer theater seating 1,000, a refreshment stand, bowling alleys, soda fountains, and a lake.

 The streetcar, or “trolley” system was a much-anticipated boost to Greensboro’s civic pride, but it was never fully developed as an efficient or profitable enterprise.
 On the 25th of June 1902, the Greensboro Patriot announced, “The street car service to the park at Pomona was inaugurated yesterday.
 The buildings at the park will soon be completed, and it will be one of the most attractive spots in the county.”
 Over time, users complained about the infrequency and slowness of the trolleys, and by the 1920s use of the trolley was largely supplanted by automobiles.